Testing Forefront VR with the Sanlaki Elite VR Gunstock: Best Gunstock for Quest 3 FPS Games

 Speed Boat

-To enter any vehicle, click the right thumbstick.
+To enter a vehicle, click the right thumbstick.
+Steering is done by grabbing the handles:

 - Right trigger = forward